The Fall and Rise of Reginald Perrin: The Legacy of Reginald Perrin (22 September – 31 October 1996)

 This follow-up series, made more than a decade after Leonard Rossiter's death, shows Reggie's legacy – a fortune left to friends and family, but with strange conditions.
-It failed with most viewers, as the loss of Leonard Rossiter removed some affection for the series.
-Despite a leading man in Geoffrey Palmer, it had no central character.
 Both book and series were titled The Legacy of Reginald Perrin.

 In the series, Reggie's family and friends are told by lawyer Geraldine Hackstraw that each will inherit one million pounds, on the one condition that they do something totally absurd.
 The nature of their absurd task is left to the individuals, but it is to be judged by Ms Hackstraw.
 Most of them have fallen on hard times, having in the main been forced to retire or been made redundant due to their age.

 After several pathetic solo attempts at being absurd (including both CJ and Doc asking out Geraldine), the potential legatees decide to pool forces, and, with Jimmy as leader, decide to mount a bloodless coup.
 They intend to reverse age roles, with such policies as pensions for the young.
 The policies are a success, but with the unexpected outcome of their losing the money in the bequest.
 As Geraldine points out, the idea has turned out not to be absurd after all (although Ms Hackstraw's final words to Jimmy as they parted mentioned that it was open for the group to come back to her with a more absurd plan to claim the bequest).

 The series' characters and actors comprised all of the central characters of the earlier series, except Reginald Perrin and Tony Webster (Trevor Adams).
 It also included Patricia Hodge as Geraldine Hackstraw and Michael Fenton Stevens as Hank.